nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 2.4 Edit job : `edit_job`

-Edit a selected job by Index or Job id.
+Edit a selected job by Index or Job ID.

 Format: `edit_job INDEX [si/SENDER_ID] [ri/RECEIPIENT_ID] [date/DELIVERY_DATE] [slot/DELIVERY_SLOT] [earn/EARNING] [done/t | f]`

 Alternative: Double-lick on the delivery job to view its detail > Click on the middle pen button ![pen](images/penbutton.png) on top right hand corner > Make changes > Click on `Edit Job` button

 * Existing values will be overwritten by the input values.
+* At least one of the optional fields must be provided.
+* The optional field `done/t | f` indicates whether the job should be marked as completed or uncompleted.
 * Edits the delivery job at the specified `INDEX`.
 * The index refers to the index number shown in the displayed job list.
 * The index **must be a positive integer** 1, 2, 3, …​